 The same is happening to short-form videos as a content type, so one of the social media features is to add more user-generated content, behind-the-brand videos, and ads - all in the form of short videos.

 Image from Buffer.com

-Whether it’s a short-form content like TikTok videos or Stories or long-form content on YouTube or your own platform, videos are the most popular content type on social media.
+Whether it's short-form content like TikTok videos or Stories or long-form content on YouTube or your own platform, videos are the most popular content type on social media.
 Even in Stories videos have a 5,65% lower tap-forward rate and less drop-offs than images, which proves that engagement rate for videos is higher.

 Many experts even claim that the future of the Internet is audio.
-This idea doesn’t sound weird if you think about the advantages of the audio format: convenience (you can listen to it anywhere while doing anything), intimacy (listeners are building their own images in mind), immediate connection to listeners.
+This idea doesn’t sound weird if you think about the advantages of the audio format: convenience (you can listen to it anywhere while doing anything), intimacy (listeners are building their own images in mind), and immediate connection to listeners.
 No wonder podcasts and streaming music platforms (Spotify, Apple Music, Yandex Music) with their personalization have gained such popularity.

 The audio social media has been also taking over the market:

 Clubhouse - a perfect place for great collaborations, no filter talks and influencers cultivation thanks to its simple features and open chatrooms.

 Twitter Spaces - a Twitter’s service with the same idea as Clubhouse - live audio conversation.